 When two businesses merge, the continuing firm must file a return for the quarter in which the change took place and the other firm should file a final return.

 Changing from one form of business to another-such as from a sole proprietorship to a partnership or corporation-is considered a transfer.
-If a transfer occurs, you may need a new EIN.
-See Pub.
-1635 and section 1 of Pub.
-15 for more information.
+If a transfer occurs, you may need a

 Attach a statement to your return with: